markvshaney/kook/db/schema/README.md

 ## Structure

 - `index.ts`: Main export file that combines all schema tables
+- `types.ts`: Common types and interfaces used across schemas
+- `utils.ts`: Helper functions for schema creation and manipulation
 - `users.ts`: User account related tables (to be implemented)
 - `sessions.ts`: Session tracking tables (to be implemented)
 - `content.ts`: Content and memory storage tables (to be implemented)